-We do not recommend the use of temperature checking employees as a means of testing for COVID-19 due to the low efficacy rate of this method.
+We do not recommend the use of temperature checking employees as a means of testing for COVID-19 due to limitations of this method.

 Apprentices can return to work at the same time as their co-workers.
 For specific concerns regarding the safe return to work for Apprentices there is information and support and Apprentices can speak to an advisor directly on 0800 917 8000.

 It is important to ensure there is a functioning training infrastructure to support economic recovery and the sustainability of apprenticeship programmes.
 For those training providers and assessors that are providing continuity of contracted services for apprentices, learners and employers in the workplace during the pandemic must adhere to the applicable sectoral guidance.

 The vaccine represents an important step in our progress towards a safer return to workplaces.
 Evidence to date shows it will reduce both mortality and morbidity, however we do not know the extent to which the vaccine reduces transmission of the virus from an infected person to others.
 That is why it is important for businesses and employees to act responsibly, follow FACTS and continue to align their approach with published guidance.
 Read further information and guidance on vaccination.

 From 5 April: to minimise the risk of spreading the virus, we must all stay local as much as possible and avoid unnecessary travel.
 Read what you can and cannot do in your area.